-However, if you feel like or know that there’s a possibility that you’re going to be late on a payment, don’t just sit around.
-Contact whoever the payment has to go to and let them know the situation.
+However, if you know that there’s a possibility you’re going to be late on a payment, don’t just sit around.
+Contact whoever the payment must go to and let them know the situation.

 Many companies can be understanding if circumstances are difficult.

-Keeping up with your monthly payments will help your credit score, but at a slow pace that takes time.
-Luckily, it’s not the only way you can boost your credit score.
+Keeping up with your monthly payments will help your credit score, but at a slow pace, that takes time.
+Luckily, it’s not the only way to boost your credit score.

 Mange your credit cards

 Here’s where many buyers and borrowers get in trouble when it comes to their credit score: responsible use of credit cards.